PrEP Questions

 If you DON’T have insurance: There are a few places in Philadelphia where you can get PrEP prescribed for FREE.
 These include community health agencies and Philadelphia Department of Health Clinics.
 We partner with these agencies all the time and trust the services they provide.
 Many clinics will help you get your own insurance if that is a goal of yours, this way you can receive PrEP anywhere.

-If you DO have insurance: Then you can get PrEP at any healthcare provider’s office that prescribes it.
-Once PrEP is prescribed to you, your insurance will be charged and an explanation of benefits (EOB) report will be sent home (mostly for private insurance companies).
+If you DO have insurance: You can get PrEP at any healthcare provider’s office that prescribes it.
+Once PrEP is prescribed to you, your insurance will be charged, and an explanation of benefits (EOB) report will be sent home (mostly for private insurance companies).
 This document explains what was prescribed by the doctor and the cost (covered by insurance).
-This is important to know about in case you share your insurance with your parents, a guardian or a partner – they might receive the EOB and then know you’re taking PrEP.
-If taking PrEP is something you would prefer stayed confidential, you may want to consider utilizing one of the free clinics listed above, until you have your own insurance.
+This is important to know about in case you share your insurance with your parents, a guardian, or a partner – they might receive the EOB and then know you’re taking PrEP.
+If taking PrEP is something you want to keep confidential, consider utilizing one of the free clinics listed above until you have your own insurance.